tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 polling, or alternatively the latency possible for a given polling bandwidth.

+1236+: A client does not need to make changes to its own DMD that repeat changes that another Magic Folder client had previously made.
+This reduces write bandwidth and complexity.

-1-: If the Magic Folder has many subfolders, their files will all be collapsed into the same DMD, which could get quite large.
+1‒: If the Magic Folder has many subfolders, their files will all be collapsed into the same DMD, which could get quite large.
 In practice a single DMD can easily handle the number of files expected to be written by a client, so this is unlikely to be a significant issue.

-35--: When a Magic Folder client detects a remote change, it must traverse an immutable directory structure to see what has changed.
+35‒ ‒: When a Magic Folder client detects a remote change, it must traverse an immutable directory structure to see what has changed.
 Completely unchanged subtrees will have the same URI, allowing some of this traversal to be shortcutted.

-24---: When a Magic Folder client detects a remote change, it must traverse a mutable directory structure to see what has changed.
+24‒ ‒ ‒: When a Magic Folder client detects a remote change, it must traverse a mutable directory structure to see what has changed.
 This is more complex and less efficient than traversing an immutable structure, because shortcutting is not possible (each DMD retains the same URI even